top of page

 Students posing with state senator Carolyn Comitta

-In 2022, I and other Pennsylvania New Voices advocates met with our state senator, Carolyn Comitta (wearing a black blazer with a scarf).
+In 2022, Pennsylvania New Voices advocates and I met with our state senator, Carolyn Comitta (wearing a black blazer with a scarf).
 I explained to her why New Voices legislation is crucial — without the ability to report freely and fairly, student journalists cannot fulfill their duty of covering the news in their communities.
 I also told the senator about some of my experiences with attempted censorship.
 During this meeting, she expressed her support for our initiative and agreed to sponsor our bill in the Senate.
 Later, she posted these pictures to her social media accounts.

 Student giving out gifts